ESXi host repeatedly disconnects from the vCenter Server

 Cause

-from shell session on the affected ESXi
+From a shell session on the affected ESXi host:

 openssl x509 -noout -text -in /etc/vmware/ssl/rui.crt -fingerprint | grep -E "Issuer|Fingerprint"